-The Praelector, Dr Jane Spencer, is responsible for matriculating new students as members of the University, and for presenting them for graduation at degree ceremonies.
+The Praelector, Dr Jane Spencer, is responsible for matriculating new students as members of the University, and for presenting them for graduation at degree ceremonies (Congregations).

 Arranging Your Graduation

-Final-year undergraduates (together with those studying for the LL.M. and the Vet.M.B.) collect their degrees as a group at General Admission, which takes place near the end of June.
-Details are circulated to eligible students by the Senior Tutor's Personal Assistant, Mrs Maria Booth (firstname.lastname@example.org, Tel. +44 1223 3 38847) during Easter Term.
+Undergraduate students (together with those studying for the LLM and the VetMB) normally collect their degrees as a group, at the end of their final year, at General Admission.
+This takes place near the end of June, and details are circulated to eligible students by the Tutorial Assistant - Process, Miss Claire Couzins (firstname.lastname@example.org, Tel. +44 1223 3 38844) , during Easter Term.

-The degree ceremony incorporates the Christian Trinitarian formula, meaning that degrees are conferred "in the name of the Father, the Son and the Holy Spirit".
-Anyone who wishes this to be omitted should indicate their preference on the booking form.
+The degree ceremony incorporates the Christian Trinitarian formula, meaning that degrees are conferred 'in the name of the Father, the Son and the Holy Spirit'.
+This formula can be omitted, if requested on the booking form.
+A further alternative is to request that a simpler formula, in nomine Dei, 'in the name of God', be used instead.
 The ceremony also includes a brief period of kneeling.
-Those who do not wish to kneel for medical or religious reasons may opt out on the form.
+Those who do not wish to kneel, for medical or religious reasons, may opt out on the booking form.

 Please note that there are strict University Regulations concerning correct dress at graduation.
 The Regulations cover both formal academical dress (gowns and hoods) and the clothing which is deemed suitable to wear with it.